mwestera/bertology/README.md

 `|0 The teacher | wants |1 every boy | to like |2 himself.`

+This achieves that only the attention weights for the noun phrases will be compared/plotted.

 Groups can also be _discontinuous_, e.g., if we want to lump together two coreferring items:

 `|0 The teacher | told me that |0 he | wants |1 every boy | to like |2 himself.` <br>